Coronavirus (COVID-19) Financial Aid Information

 Does the CARES Act provide grants for students?

 Yes.
-The act provides funding for students were enrolled in the Spring 2020 semester who incurred educational expenses related to the disruption of campus operations.
+The act provided funding for students enrolled in the Spring 2020 semester who incurred educational expenses related to the disruption of campus operations.
 Duquesne University received $2.6 million in CARES emergency assistance grants to be allocated to over 6,600 eligible students.

 Who is eligible for the federal CARES grant?

 According to current federal policy, any student who is eligible for federal Title IV funding, and was not exclusively an online student prior to the pandemic is eligible for CARES funds.
 Based upon this criteria, international, undocumented, or exclusively online students are NOT eligible for CARES Act funding.
 We will verify Title IV eligibility as determined by the Free Application for Federal Student Aid (FAFSA).
 Applicants must have completed the 2019-20 FAFSA to be considered.